What is Tested for in a DUI Blood Test and How to Fight Blood Results

 There are several facts that come as a surprise to many drivers looking for options of what to do for fighting a DUI charge based on blood test results.
 One such fact is that even if a driver’s blood test results are below the .08 level of blood alcohol content that is accepted as the legal limit under the law, a person can still be considered intoxicated and therefore be charged with a drunk or drugged driving offense.
 Being charged with a driving under the influence of over the .08 blood alcohol content in the bloodstream, is a criminal offense in itself.

 However if a driver shows signs of intoxication or impairment due to alcohol, illegal or prescription drugs – a person can still be too intoxicated to drive safely even on one drink or low level of drugs, and could be charged and convicted with of a DUI or DWI offense.
-Since the these new laws are very technical and complex, especially when a blood test is involved, getting the proper legal help in time is essential to increase the chances of success.
-We provide the ways how to fight and get out of a blood test case for a suspected intoxication offense due to alcohol, drugs, prescription medicine or otherwise.
+Since 2020 DUI blood test for prescription drugs laws are very technical and complex, especially when a blood draw analysis is involved, getting proper legal help in time is essential to increase the chances of success.
+We provide the legal tactics how to void and get out of a blood test case for a suspected intoxication offense due to alcohol, drugs, prescription medicine, or if other rights were violated.

 Another major issue about prosecuting prescription drug driving under the influence charges in court, is how a charge involving prescription drugs are difficult to prove.
 Because of these difficulties, after a person’s arrest circumstances can be carefully reviewed online through us by a skilled DUI blood test lawyer from your local area, they quite possibly may be able to find certain case-winning defense options.
 This gathered information exposes the best ways of how to challenge and beat a prescription drug DUI arrest charges based upon those crucial details of the arrest circumstances.